thunlp/OpenKE/README.md

   valid2id.txt: validating file, the first line is the number of triples for validating.
 Then the following lines are all in the format ***(e1, e2, rel)*** .

   type_constrain.txt: type constraining file, the first line is the number of relations.
 Then the following lines are type constraints for each relation.
 For example, the relation with id 1200 has 4 types of head entities, which are 3123, 1034, 58 and 5733.
 The relation with id 1200 has 4 types of tail entities, which are 12123, 4388, 11087 and 11088.
 You can get this file through **n-n.py** in folder benchmarks/FB15K

+## To do

+The document of the new version of OpenKE-PyTorch will come soon.